 Corinthian Colleges List

-The Corinthian College, a for-profit company which operates under Everest, WyoTech, and Heald brands has 107 colleges.
-Here’s some of the most well known:
+The Corinthian College, a for-profit company that operates under Everest, WyoTech, and Heald brands has 107 colleges.
+Here are some of the most well known:

 - Argosy University